rnestler/rnestler.github.io/content/articles/2026/2026-04-15_safe_ways_to_use_ai_agents.md

-There is also the issue of over-permissive allowing: At one point while trying out Antigravity, I accidentally allowed executing *every* bash command instead of just the command it just executed.
-Since the agent just continued executing stuff I needed to stop it.
+There is also the issue of over-permissive allowing: At one point while trying out Antigravity, I accidentally allowed executing *every* bash command instead of only the one it had requested.
+Since the agent then just continued executing stuff, I needed to stop it.

 ## Agent specific configuration